cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 }
 ```

-We then update `CLIContext` to have two new fields: `Generator` and `Marshler`.
+We then update `CLIContext` to have a new field: `Marshler`.

-Then, each module will at the minimum accept a `Marshaler` instead of a concrete
+Then, each module client handler will at the minimum accept a `Marshaler` instead
-Amino codec.
-If the module needs to work with any interface types, it will use
+of a concrete Amino codec and a `Generator`.
+If the module needs to work with any
-the `Codec` interface defined by the module which also extends `Marshaler`.
+interface types, it will use the `Codec` interface defined by the module which also
+extends `Marshaler`.

 ## Future Improvements